-4. Work with the Transit District to Improve Transit Service in Salem can undertake to assist the District in improving transit service.
+4. Work with the Transit District to Improve Transit Service in Salem

+The IGA requires City staff to "actively work" with the Transit District to identify actions the City can undertake to assist the District in improving transit service.
 These actions may include code amendments to facilitate transit service, providing for transit stops near new development, and encouraging development along transit service corridors.
 The IGA does not contemplate City funding or direct operational assistance to the Transit District.